the2nake/portfolio/src/content/posts/2025_11_10-flip_fluid_simulation/index.md

 published: 2025-11-12
 draft: true
 toc: true
-tags: ['simulation', 'fluid']
+tags: ['simulation']
 description: 'FLIP implementation in C with SDL.
-This is some underlying work for a clone of the fluid simulation pendant by mitxela.'
+This is underlying work for a clone of the fluid simulation pendant by mitxela.'
 author: ['the2nake']
 ---